-Edtech company WhiteHat Jr on Tuesday said it has partnered with non-governmental organization CRY – Child Rights and You to inspire children to create real-world mobile applications and help society for a better tomorrow.
+Edtech company WhiteHat Jr said it partnered with non-governmental organization CRY – Child Rights and You to inspire children to create real-world mobile applications and help society for a better tomorrow.

-CRY will certify participating WhiteHat Jr students who create mobile apps furthering the cause of social impact and senior leaders from CRY will regularly engage with WhiteHat Jr students to inspire them to partake in social causes.
+CRY will certify participating WhiteHat Jr students who create mobile apps furthering the cause of social impact.
+Senior leaders from CRY will regularly engage with WhiteHat Jr students to inspire them to partake in social causes.

 Over the past two years, WhiteHat Jr has witnessed students create hundreds of mobile apps focused on the social impact themes, like food donation, blood/organ donation, elder care, education, helping people with physical/mental challenges, emergency care, child support, Covid-assistance apps and more.